top of page

 Keep Wildcat Wild!

-Join the call for the East Bay Regional Park District Board to protect Wildcat Canyon and relocate the mountain bike flow trail to an appropriately designated recreational area, not a protected natural area.
+Join the call for the East Bay Regional Park District Board to protect Wildcat Canyon Park and identify a location for the flow trail that is suitable for intensive recreation rather than a designated natural area.

 Sign up for updates and public participation opportunities